overviewscheduleregisterdirectionsresources

 Therese A. Rando, Ph.D., BCETS, BCBTTherese Rando

-Dr. Rando is a clinical psychologist in Warwick, Rhode Island.
-She is the Clinical Director of The Institute for the Study and Treatment of Loss, which provides mental health services through psychotherapy, training, supervision, and consultation, and specializes in: loss and grief; traumatic stress; and the psychosocial care of persons with chronic, life-threatening, or terminal illness, and their loved ones.
+Dr. Rando is an award-winning clinical psychologist and author in Warwick, Rhode Island.
+She is the Founder and Clinical Director of The Institute for the Study and Treatment of Loss, which provides mental health services through psychotherapy, training, supervision, and consultation.
+It specializes in loss and grief; traumatic stress; and the psychosocial care of persons with chronic, life-threatening, or terminal illness and their loved ones.
+Dr. Rando is Board Certified both as an Expert in Traumatic Stress and in Bereavement Trauma.
+A former consultant to the U.S. Department of Health and Human Services' Hospice Education Program for Nurses, she developed its program for training hospice nurses to cope with loss, grief, and terminal illness.

 Workshop Details

-The first day of this 1+2 day, practically-oriented workshop for clinicians focuses on therapeutic strategies and intervention techniques for facilitating uncomplicated grief and mourning, and responding therapeutically when it becomes complicated.
-While most examples will pertain to the death of a loved one, the workshop will be of interest to those who work with individuals experiencing loss of any kind: physical (e.g., amputation, chronic illness, theft, assault) or psychosocial (e.g., divorce, loss of a dream, infertility, downsizing).
+The first day of this 1+2 day, practically-oriented workshop focuses on therapeutic strategies and intervention techniques for facilitating uncomplicated grief and mourning, and responding therapeutically when it becomes complicated.
+While most examples will pertain to the death of a loved one, the workshop will be of interest to those who work with individuals experiencing loss of any kind: physical (e.g., amputation, chronic illness, theft, assault) or abstract (e.g., divorce, loss of a dream, infertility, downsizing).

 Objectives